-US unemployment surges to a Depression-era level of 14.7 per cent
+Covid 19 coronavirus: US unemployment surges to Depression-era level of 14.7 per cent

 Whether most of those workers can return anytime soon, though, will be determined by how well policymakers, businesses and the public manage their response to the health crisis.
 And economists worry it will take years to recover all the jobs lost.

 The collapse has occurred with stunning speed.
-In February, the unemployment rate was at a more than 50-year low of 3.5%, and employers had added jobs for a record 9 1/2 years.
-In March, unemployment was just 4.4%.
+In February, the unemployment rate was at a more than 50-year low of 3.5 per cent, and employers had added jobs for a record 9 and a half years.
+In March, unemployment was just 4.4 per cent.

 "In just two months the unemployment rate has gone from the lowest rate in 50 years to the highest rate in almost 90 years," said Gus Faucher, chief economist at PNC Financial.